 Grammarly: Careless mistakes can make your SME look amateurish.
 Grammarly inspects, perfects and polishes up your correspondence almost anywhere you write on the web.

 PowerPoint Templates: Feeling uninspired by the standard offering in PowerPoint?
 Microsoft offers a large selection of additional templates and themes for download on its Office site.
-Or for something more unique, SlidesCarnival offers a selection of professional designs – so you’re sure to find something fitting for your business and message.
+Or for something different, SlidesCarnival offers a selection of professional designs – so you’re sure to find something fitting for your business and message.

 SlideShare: If you’ve put time and effort into crafting an awe-inspiring, knowledge-packed presentation, you’re going to want people to see it.
-SlideShare allows you to host and disseminate your presentations to colleagues with ease.
+SlideShare allows you to host and distribute your presentations to colleagues with ease.

 Google Trends: Need to track consumer search behaviours over time?
 Google Trends is the go-to tool that lets businesses gauge shifts in interest and demand, letting SMEs capitalise on what’s hot and what’s not there and then.